 Updated on Thursday, May 21, 2020

 If you’re in the market for a quick, affordable and hassle-free way to finance your next car, a LightStream auto loan should definitely be on your radar.
-It’s particularly well-suited for deal-seekers with good credit who don’t mind working with an online company when it comes to financing their cars.
-If you’d rather work with a local company that can offer in-person support, however, you might want to skip this lender.
+It’s particularly well-suited for deal-seekers with good credit who don’t mind working with an online company.
+LightStream has the backing of a brick-and-mortar bank as the online arm of Truist, the bank created by the merger of SunTrust and BB&T. But if you’d rather work with a local company that can offer in-person support, you might want to skip this lender.

 - How LightStream auto loans work